rust-lang-ru/book/rustbook-ru/nostarch/chapter06.md

 designs for each of the 50 states on one side.
 No other coins got state designs, so only quarters have this extra value.
-We can add this information to our `enum` by changing the `Quarter` variant to include a `UsState` value stored inside it, which we’ve done in Listing 6-4.
+We can add this information to our `enum` by changing the `Quarter` variant to include a `UsState` value складd inside it, which we’ve done in Listing 6-4.

 ```